 AI isn't smart enough yet, but it's learning.
 Machine learning specialists design algorithms for customization, personalization, predictive analytics and IoT coordination.
 Their primary skill must be iterative reskilling because technology is changing so fast that market leaders miss the window of opportunity every time if they can't predict what's coming next.
 Common language skills for this position include fluency in R, .NET, Python, and a familiarity with different deployments of blockchain.

 A great quote to pin on your profile comes from Box CEO Aaron Levie, "If you want a job in five years, study computer science.
 If you want a job forever, study computer security."
 The war between corporate security and itinerate hackers is going to get even more intense in the year ahead as the network fabric extends to more mobile devices and IoT sensors.
 Information security managers use their skills in data mining and pattern recognition to prevent attacks instead of responding to them.
 Self-healing networks also require someone who can evaluate data encryption software and test disaster recovery programs.

 The Talent Is Out There

-The talent wars are raging, but you can still find the talent you need by connecting directly with tech stars on non-traditional hiring sites.
+The talent wars are raging, but you can still find the talent you need by connecting directly with tech rockstars on non-traditional hiring sites.
 SWAG has dedicated teams ready to help you secure the skills your company needs to win your market.
-To learn more about how to use SWAG for development and security projects, give us a call today at 866-480-4335.
+Some of their most popular services include Technical Hiring, Virtual Recruiting, Development Teams, and Cyber Security.
+To learn more about SWAG, visit https://speakwithageek.com/ or give us a call today at 866-480-GEEK.